 The classification of beers ebbs and flows in the affections, or at least attentions, of beer writers.

 I’ll flow it a bit further with a chart included in a 1950 article by British brewing scientist George B. Beattie (from p.
 81):

 The article, “Gushing Beer Problem”, appeared in Wallerstein Communications, the house journal of the Wallerstein brewing consultancy in New York City.

-Beattie’s writing is impressive in length and scope, I will focus just on the chart.
-It is a snapshot of British beer classification as viewed by some experts at the time.
+Beattie’s writing is impressive in length and scope, but I will focus only on the chart.
+It forms a snapshot of British beer classification as viewed by some experts at the time.

 Parts cannot be taken too literally, as Beattie would have acknowledged.
 The document was meant for a sophisticated but trans-national audience, so some simplification was in order.

 Bottled mild ales had to include brown ale (vs. his “brown beers”), many Scotch ales, some strong ales, and other non-pale ale-type beers that weren’t porter or lager.

 This is not to suggest they share the same traits, but for convenience clearly a larger group than “bottled mild” was meant.
 Ron Pattinson’s book Mild!
 (2009) lists in 60 pages some 1,200 mild ales, almost all described as “draught”.